 - If our School Champions recruited six youth to be in our youth program, we show up.

 - If anyone from our team (Rising Star, Site Ambassador, ProAct Staff) shows up to an afterschool workshop or service project and one or two kids are there, we do not get discouraged, we continue to show up.

 - If a Rising Star cannot attend a workshop because of a family emergency or work obligation, we show up.

 No matter the time, reason, or place, we show up for our kids.
 Just by being there, you never know whose life you may be saving because you are consistent.
 This is why we embody and live out our mission, to stand in the gap; whatever is within our control and within reason, when we go out of our way to stand in the gap for others, we demonstrate immense care that transforms the lives and perspectives of our community – and ourselves.

-What if we, or a partner, need to cancel last minute?
+What if we or a partner must cancel a workshop or service project last minute?

-At times, a community partner may cancel at the last minute due to inclement weather, short staffing, etc. Remember, the golden thread connecting all our program activities is that we are redefining community service by focusing on the intention of building relationships.
+At times, a community partner may cancel at the last minute due to inclement weather, short staffing, etc. Remember, the golden thread connecting all our program activities is that we are redefining community service by focusing on the intention of building relationships – Human-Centered Community Service.
 With this notion in mind, with last-minute cancellations, you should plan a fun activity for our youth and volunteers to build relationships.
-We have a budget line item called, “Program Contingency Fund” for this very purpose.
+We have a budget line item called “Program Contingency Fund” for this very purpose.

 Activities may include: